aframevr/aframe/docs/guide/building-a-basic-scene.md

 </a-scene>
 ```

-And that is very basic scene that places static objects in a 3D space using
+And that is a very basic scene that places static objects in a 3D space using
 HTML.
 A good VR experience requires rich interaction and dynamic behavior.
 With
 the help of using and writing A-Frame components, we can [build a more advanced
 scene][next].